 3. What service will you receive as a client?

-Although you can never be sure what it will be a client of a particular firm until you actually experience the service, there are steps you can take to minimise the odds of choosing a dud accountant.
+Although you can never be sure what life is like as a client of a particular firm until you experience the service, there are steps you can take to minimise the odds of choosing a dud accountant.

 - Will you be assigned to a dedicated account manager?